 State Rep. Hank Vaupel was elected to his first term in the Michigan House of Representatives in November 2014.
 He represents the people of Livingston County, including the village of Fowlerville, townships of Conway, Cohoctah, Deerfield, Hartland, Howell, Handy, Iosco, Unadilla, Oceola, Marion, and Tyrone; the city of Howell and part of the city of Fenton.

-Vaupel serves as the chair of the committee on Health Policy.
-He is also a member of the committees on Insurance, Michigan Competitiveness, and Tax Policy.
+Rep. Vaupel serves as chair of the committee on Health Policy.
+He is also a member of the committees on Education, Insurance, and Tax Policy.

 Hank earned bachelor and doctorate degrees in veterinary medicine from Michigan State University.
 After college, Hank proudly served as a Captain in the United States Army from 1968-1971.